Guggul (Commiphora mukul)

 4

-Comprehensive systematic review of guggul for hyperlipidemia by the Natural Standard Research Collaboration.
+Comprehensive evidence review of guggul for hyperlipidemia by the Natural Standard Research Collaboration.
 Reviews efficacy in humans, dosing, precautions, adverse effects, pregnancy/lactation use, interactions, and mechanism of action.
-(Ulbricht, Basch, Szapary, Hammerness, Axentsev, Boon, Kroll, Garraway, Vora, Woods 2005, Complement Ther Med)
+(Ulbricht, Basch, Szapary, Hammerness, Axentsev, Boon, Kroll, Garraway, Vora, Complement Ther Med)

 Comprehensive literature review of human trials.